top of page

 Tech How-to: Removing A Coaxial Cable Terminator Lock

-With this new setup, I wanted to see if a single antenna feed could be split between those two TVs, but the only 2x1 splitter we happened to have around had a coaxial lock on one of the connectors.
+With this new setup, I wanted to see if a single antenna feed could be split between those two TVs, but the only 2x1 splitter we have around had a coaxial lock on one of the connectors.
 Anyone reading this is probably experiencing the same thing but, just in case, the inner cuff just spins and spins if you try to remove this type of lock.
 Also, if you'd prefer a video tutorial, you can find one at the bottom of the page here.

 coaxial cable lock on a digital splitter - photo by KilmerMedia

 Continuing on, the telecom companies have a special tool to install or remove these locks, but you know there’s always a workaround!
-One guy on YouTube shoved a variety of hex keys into the barrel, then squeezed superglue in there.
+One guy on YouTube shoved a variety of hex keys into the barrel, then squeezed super glue in there.
 Don't do that!

 Looking inside the barrel, I noticed two small slots, which are where the aforementioned cable company's specialty tool connects so they can turn the mechanism… When you see one of those slots, grab a small, solid flathead screwdriver, stick it in there, and turn.